Python-Markdown/markdown/docs/extensions/api.md

 This example calls out important paragraphs by giving them a border.
 It looks for a fence line of exclamation points before and after and renders the fenced blocks into a new, styled `div`.
-If it does not find the ending fence line, it nothing.
+If it does not find the ending fence line, it does nothing.

 Our code, like most block processors, is longer than other examples: